 How the Shoes You Wear (Or Don’t Wear) While Driving May Impact You Legally

-If you are involved in a motor vehicle accident, every detail about the incident becomes relevant—your driving record, the weather, and the extent of your injuries are all examined in a personal injury claim.
+If you are involved in a motor vehicle accident, every detail about the incident becomes relevant—your driving record, the status of your driver’s license, the weather, and the extent of your injuries are all examined in a personal injury claim.

 Texas personal injury attorneys advocate for accident victims and ensure that they receive adequate compensation for their injuries.
 In many cases, insurance companies try to assign blame to accident victims to reduce the amount of money they must pay in a claim.

 If you were driving barefoot at the time of the accident, the insurance company may try to use this fact against you in a personal injury claim.

 Personal injury claims are included under the umbrella of negligence claims in Texas.

 - Any duties that were owed to the victim;

 - The breach of these duties by a negligent act or omission; and

 - The damages the victim suffered as a result of this negligence.

 All Texas drivers have a duty to operate their vehicles in a manner that is reasonable under the circumstances.
 Following traffic laws and slowing down for poor weather are examples of being reasonable.